 Voice picking technology gives warehouse workers voice-directed commands that enable them to move faster while performing picking tasks.
 Hands-free equipment means employees are reporting data while they are performing tasks, as opposed to just doing one or the other.
 Managers, or other employees, can communicate information to the headset and give updates as needed.
 It creates a constant dialogue between supervisors and workers so all warehouse performance is integrated into the retail infrastructure.

 The strategy is designed to increase productivity.
-The RFgen white paper titled "Using Voice-Directed Work in the Supply Chain" shared the story of how the famous Pep Boys auto aftermarket retailer adopted voice picking technology to speed up operations.
-The new inventory system increased the business's productivity 16 percent over the previous system in just six months.
+The RFgen white paper titled “Using Voice-Directed Work in the Supply Chain” shared the story of how the famous Pep Boys auto aftermarket retailer adopted voice picking technology to speed up operations.
+The new inventory system increased the business’s productivity 16% over the previous system in just six months.
 Voice picking also improved data accuracy and saved the company about $3 million annually.

-The technology improves speed of operations without sacrificing safety.
+The technology improves the speed of operations without sacrificing safety.
 In fact, the equipment allows workers to free up their hands and focus their eyes on specific tasks.
 Warehouse workers have to drive heavy machinery, move large objects and climb to high shelves.
 Tools that facilitate mobility and dexterity eliminate some common causes of workplace accidents.

-Every retailer is different, so while most companies can benefit from the accuracy and convenience of voice picking technologies, implementation should be designed to suit a warehouse's unique functions.
+Every retailer is different, so while most companies can benefit from the accuracy and convenience of voice picking technologies, the implementation should be designed to suit a warehouse’s unique functions.

 Some businesses operate perfectly fine by relying solely on voice picking equipment; others use a voice picking and barcode scanner hybrid system.
 Retailers should seek out a software partner willing to work one on one with a company implementation team to find the best strategy.